 We are very happy to offer the watch with our 12 months’ warranty*.
 With care and with regular servicing, say every 3 – 4 years, we would fully expect this watch to run quite happily for many more decades to come!

 Please note – our 12 months’ warranty will only be applicable if the list price is paid.

 This watch has obviously been very well cared for and has seen only light use.
 The beautiful 9ct solid yellow gold case has swept-back lugs which raise the case slightly on the wrist and emphasises its presence.
 At 33.5mm in diameter, excluding the crown, this is a typical sized watch by the standards of its day.

 The watch has been very well cared for and after a close inspection has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.
 The case is of full-thickness and has never been inscribed.

 The case was made for Omega by Dennison in the UK who made watch cases for many of the top Swiss watch manufacturers at this time.
 Dennison and Sons in Birmingham and Shackman and Sons in London, both produced top quality cases for almost all of the watch brands you see on this website.
-Inside the case-back, all is correct and as expected, signed ‘Omega Watch Co.’, with the case serial number 13322 and 707322 and with 9ct Birmingham UK hallmarks.
+Inside the case-back, all is correct and as expected, signed ‘Omega Watch Co.’, with the case reference number 13322, the serial number 707322 and 9ct Birmingham UK hallmarks.
 This case is also signed ‘Dennison, Made In England’.